AML GP60 electronics / DCC install

 3. grind away the copper that shorts pins 1&2 and 11&12

-5. connect separate wire to pins 1 and 12
+5. connect two new separate wires to pins 1 and 12

-6. finally cut the adaptor in 2, and trim to fit
+6. finally cut the adapter in half, and trim to fit

-Step 1: Cutting away the plastic from the connector:
+Step 1: Cutting away the plastic from the connector pins:

 Below you see the black plastic insulator that holds the pins in alignment before insertion: